matt852/nautobot-plugin-golden-config/docs/user/app_feature_hash.md

 This approach eliminates duplicate storage while maintaining fast access to configuration data for analysis.

-## Accessing Configuration Mismatch Grouping
+## Accessing Configuration Hash Grouping

-To access the Configuration Mismatch Grouping feature:
+To access the Configuration Hash Grouping feature:

 1. Navigate to **Golden Config** in the main navigation menu
-2. Under the **Manage** section, select **Mismatch Grouping Report**
+2. Under the **Manage** section, select **Hash Grouping Report**
 3. The main view displays groups of devices with identical configuration hashes

 !!! note
     You must have the `view_configcompliance` permission to access this feature.

-## Configuration Mismatch Grouping Views
+## Configuration Hash Grouping Views

 ### Main Grouping View

-The main Configuration Mismatch Grouping view (`/config-compliance/hash-grouping/`) displays:
+The main Configuration Hash Grouping view (`/config-compliance/hash-grouping/`) displays:

 - **Feature Name**: The compliance rule feature being evaluated
 - **Device Count**: Number of devices sharing the same configuration hash (clickable to view devices)